diagram a [Home]

 Literature

-The FITS "World Coordinate System" (WCS) convention defines keywords and usage that provide for the description of astronomical coordinate systems in a FITS image header.
+The FITS "World Coordinate System" (WCS) standard defines keywords and usage that provide for the description of astronomical coordinate systems in a FITS image header.

 Electronic versions of the four (WCS) papers and related background material are available: